Leading with trust

 Characteristics of those who rise to power

 Keltner conducted the research that first introduced him to these ideas 20 years ago.
 He wanted to understand why some people rise to power in a group, while others don’t.
-To get at this question, he designed a natural state experiment, which means an experiment that would allow him to interact with participants as they were living their lives and at home, as it were, in their own spaces.
+He began by designing a natural state experiment that would allow him to interact with participants as they went about their daily lives.
 He got permission to study the students who lived together in one hall within a first-year dormitory at the University of Wisconsin, Madison, a public university with a heterogeneous student body.

-At the beginning of the year, he met students and asked them to rate the amount of influence of each person on the hall.
+At the beginning of the year, he met students and asked them to rate the amount of influence each person living in the dorm held.
 Students also completed a questionnaire that asked them to assess the extent to which their own personalities were defined by five social tendencies – a group that psychologists refer to as the ‘Big Five’: kindness, enthusiasm (reaching out to others) focus on shared goals, calmness, and openness to others’ ideas and feelings.
-He came back at the middle of the academic year, and then at the end, asking students to rate the power held by each of their dorm-mates each time.
+He returned in the middle of the academic year, and then at the end, asking students to rate the power held by each of their dorm-mates each time.

 Perspective-taking and priming